Enterprise Center: History

 Through its history, the arena has been known as Kiel Center until 2000, Savvis Center from 2000 to 2006, Scottrade Center from 2006 to 2018, and Enterprise Center since July 2018.
 For Blues games, Tom Calhoun serves as public address announcer and Jeremy Boyer is the arena organist.
 National anthems are performed by a rotating group of local singers and musicians.
 Previous anthem singer Charles Glenn retired in 2018 due to health concerns and a relocation to San Diego, but he has returned to St. Louis to sing on multiple occasions including the 2019 Stanley Cup run.
-Two Building Operations/Ice Technicians, Jim Schmuke and Dave Grimes have been employed there since August 1994.
+Head Ice Technician Jim Schmuke has been employed there since August 1994 and has been with the St.Louis Blues organization since 1979.

 The largest crowd to attend an event at the arena was 22,612, which happened twice during the 2007 Missouri Valley Conference men's basketball tournament.
 The largest non-sporting event crowd was for a Bon Jovi concert in May 2011 as part of the Bon Jovi Live Tour, with 20,648 in attendance.

 A three-phase renovation of the arena began in 2017 and was completed in 2019, with all building works being done in the hockey offseason to minimize schedule disruption.
 The first phase was largely composed of engineering upgrades (new lighting, sound, HVAC, and ice plant), improved IT infrastructure including free Wi-Fi for patrons, and rebuilt dressing rooms, as well as a new scoreboard and replacement of some lower-tier seating on the west end (where the Blues shoot twice) with "theater boxes".
 Phase two saw the replacement of all upper-tier seats, along with "theater boxes" being added to the east end, and a rebuilt lower-tier concourse with new club areas for premium ticketholders as well as a beer garden opening onto 14th Street.
 The third and final phase included the replacement of lower-tier seats and renovations to private boxes.